ippolit0/UTraining/README.md

-﻿# individual-project by Vlad Andreev
+﻿# individual project by Vlad Andreev